Global leadership author of 11 business bestsellers

 Patrick Lencioni is being hosted by The Growth Faculty for his first ever Australian visit.
 Building High Performance Teams is the theme of the National Growth Summit in Sydney on March 13 and Melbourne on March 15.
 Members of The Growth Faculty receive the greatest ticket discount.Not a member?
 Join The Growth Faculty today to access exclusive content, including an interview with Patrick Lencioni On Demand at the Business Book Club.

 Christine Kininmonth is a journalist and former panellist on ABC TV’s The New Inventors.
-An avid reader herself, Christine believes reading is essential to business success.
+An avid reader, Christine knows reading is essential to business success.
 She presents The Growth Faculty’s Business Book Club each week.